zulip/zulip/templates/zerver/for/open-source.md

 ------------------------------------------

-Zulip's topic-based threading model solves these inclusiveness
+Zulip's topic-based threading model solves these problems:
-problems:

 * Contributors in any time zone can send messages and expect to get a reply and have an effective (potentially asynchronous) conversation with the rest of the community.
 * Zulip's topic-based theading helps include part-time contributors in two major ways.
-First, they can easily browse what conversations happened while they were away from the community for hours or days, and priorize which conversations to read now, skip, or leave unread to read on the weekend, allowing them to make the best use of their limited time.
-Second, Zulip makes it easy for them to have public stream conversations with participation from maintainers and other contributors (potentially split over hours, days, or weeks as needed) about their contributions, allowing them to fully participate in the work of the community.
+First, they can easily browse what conversations happened while they were away from the community, and prioritize which conversations to read now, skip, or read later (e.g. on the weekend).
+Second, Zulip makes it easy for them to have public conversations with participation from maintainers and other contributors (potentially split over hours, days, or weeks as needed), allowing them to fully participate in the work of the community.
 * Maintainers can effectively participate in a Zulip community without being continuously online.
 Using Zulip's [keyboard